Schwechater: Soundtrack

 For the film's soundtrack, Kubelka created a score of rasping sounds and beeps.
 The intermittent periods of sound happen parallel to the red-tinted sequences, with a low hum and one to three sine tones.
 When the Schwechater logo appears at the end of the film, Kubelka used a sustained, high-pitched sine tone.

 Release

 After Kubelka delivered the finished version to Schwechater, they stopped payment to him, ended their relation with him, and destroyed the company's print of the film.
 Initial reaction to Schwechater was very negative.
 The company sued Kubelka, and the film lab, which had Schwechater as a client, stopped making prints for him.
 His decision to leave Austria was in part because of the response to Schwechater.

-The film found success on the European film festival circuit.
+The film found success on the European film festival circuit, and it was included in the third Knokke-Le-Zoute Experimental Film Festival in 1963.
 After several years, Schwechater Bier requested another print of it.
 Schwechater is now part of Anthology Film Archives' Essential Cinema Repertory collection.